MimoMash/Portfolio-4/labyrint-main/readme.md

 The game is started with the command : <code>node game.mjs</code>

 ## Features (Tasks)
 ** The starting level has an empty slot in the surrounding wall.
 This slot should function as a door into the level called "aSharpPlace."
 Implement the door functionality so that the player can proceed to the next level.
+DONE!
 ** Create a new level (a third level) and link the unused door in "aSharpPlace" to exit into the new room.
+DONE!
 ** In "aSharpPlace," implement teleport functionality for the "♨︎" symbols.
 Entering one should move the player to the other.
+DONE!
 ** Ensure that when going back through a door, the player returns to the correct room.
+HALFWAY DONE.
-** Make the X NPC characters perform a simple patrol (+/-2 from their starting locations).
+** Make the X NPC characters perform a simple patrol (+/-2 from their starting locations). (it was not simple at all) DONE!
 ** Create an animated splash screen (this was a group assignment from a previous week) using `splashScreen.mjs`.
+DONE!

 * Give the NPCs stats, such as strength and hitpoints.
 * Implement a simple battle system where collisions deal damage, using player and NPC stats to calculate damage dealt.